- 1.99% MER rate for bisf houses

 - Crown Equity Release Reviews

-The lender will want to know if the property is a semi-detached freehold house or a leasehold flat and if the resident is an owner-occupier primary residence.
-Many lenders will accept no-fines construction under certain circumstances, and no-fines construction equity release is becoming increasingly popular.
+The lender will want to know if the property is a semi-detached freehold house or a Leasehold flat, and if the resident is an owner-occupier, with primary residence.
+Many lenders will accept no-fine construction under certain circumstances.
+No fines, construction equity release is becoming increasingly popular.

-BISF House Mortgage can be close to the same interest rates as regular house mortgages.
+BISF House Mortgage can have interest rates close to those of other standard house mortgages.

 - Bisf Equity Release